vectorgrp/sil-kit-adapters-qemu/qmp/README.md

 # Ethernet Demo with QMP remote control
 This demo is based on the ethernet demo showcased within this repo as well.
-To keep it as simple as possible and focus on the remote control aspect of this demo, the application ``SilKitDemoEthernetIcmpEchoDevice`` is replaced by a CANoe network node with an IPv4 address (``192.168.7.34``) as the counter part for the ping demo with the QEMU image.
+To keep it as simple as possible and focus on the remote control aspect of this demo, the application ``sil-kit-demo-ethernet-icmp-echo-device`` is replaced by a CANoe network node with an IPv4 address (``192.168.7.34``) as the counter part for the ping demo with the QEMU image.

 The QEMU QMP interface is the key element to make it possible to remotely control the QEMU image.
 It enables us to send JSON like control or query commands to the QEMU image.
 This makes it possible to do things like restarting the SUT or sending keystrokes for typing in commands into a terminal.